gnuton/RagBag/Docs/python.md

     towelstuff/
         __init__.py
 ````
-2. Add a setup.py file which look like this one:
+b.
+Add a setup.py file which look like this one:
 ````
 from distutils.core import setup